 Friends and family also have the chance to recommend any rehabilitative treatments that they feel may be most suitable.

-How Do I Know If I Am Addicted?
+How Do I Know If I Am Addicted to Drugs or Alcohol?

-In some instances, it may be difficult for an individual, or someone close to an individual, to discern whether they are struggling with addiction or not.
+In some instances, it may be difficult for an individual, or someone close to an individual, to discern whether they are struggling with drug and alcohol addiction or not.

 Often, individuals become very secretive with their behaviour when struggling with addiction, either due to the nature of their addiction or in an attempt to hide their behaviours from those around them.